belodetek/black.box/README.md

 2. download and uncompress the [.img](https://s3.eu-central-1.amazonaws.com/belodetech/resin-rpi3-1.24.1-2.8.3-eef8cf4afe02.img.gz) file, burn it to the SD card with `Etcher`, then insert the card into the Pi
 3. connect the Pi to the Internet using a spare Ethernet port on your router (1A+ power supply, not USB port)[[n2](#footnotes)]
 4. after initial initialisation (around 15-20 minutes)[[n5](#footnotes)] visit [http://blackbox.local/](http://blackbox.local/) URL, click subscribe to setup up a PayPal billing agreement and claim your **1 month free** trial or PAYG using Bitcoin
-5. once subscribed, you will be redirected back to the [dashboard](#dashboard)
+5. once subscribed, you will be redirected back to the [dashboard](#dashboard) where you can monitor the status
-6. your device will automatically re-boot and un-block the selected country after a few minutes
 7. connect to a new Wi-Fi network called `black.box` (passphrase: `blackbox`) or set your default gateway to the `black.box` LAN IP as shown on the [dashboard](#dashboard)
 8. try accessing some previously blocked Internet content
 9. for issues, please contact [support](mailto:blackbox@belodedenko.me)